ULHPC/ulhpc-docs/docs/services/jupyter.md

 deactivate
 ```

-With the `--system-site-packages` flag, the packages provided by the `ai/PyTorch/2.3.0-foss-2023b-CUDA-12.6.0` module are accessible to your `notebook_venv`.
+With the `--system-site-packages` flag, the packages provided by the `ai/PyTorch/2.3.0-foss-2023b-CUDA-12.6.0` module are accessible inside the `notebook_venv` environment.

 ### Kernels in arbitrary directories

-You can also specify an installation location for your kernel that is different than the default user location.
-For instance you may want to store your kernel in a [project directory](/filesystems/#project-directories) to share it with other members of your team.
-In this case you can use the `--prefix` option to create the project.
+Kernels can be installed in arbitrary directories.
+For instance you store kernels in a [project directory](/filesystems/#project-directories) to share them with other members of your team.
+In this case use the `--prefix` option when creating the kernel.

 ```shell
 module load lang/Python